mz4/Crumbs/docs/frontend.md

 Function scope is within the function. (var is function scope.)
 Block scope is within curly brackets. (let and const are block scope.)

-<h4>Variable hoisting</h4>
-Hoisting is JavaScript's default behavior of moving all declarations to the top of the current scope (to the top of the current script or the current function).

 <h4>Scope chain</h4>
-JavaScript engine will try to find the value of the variable in the executing code's block scope (your room) and when unable to find the value there,
-it will go to its lexical outer scope (your house) and if not even found there, it will go to it’s outer scope’s outer scope(your colony) until it
-reaches the global scope, let’s say in your case can be the country, which in context of JavaScript will be window, if your working in browser environment.
+JavaScript engine will try to find the value of the variable in the executing code's block scope (your room) and when unable to find the value there, it will go to its lexical outer scope (your house) and if not even found there, it will go to it’s outer scope’s outer scope(your colony) until it reaches the global scope, let’s say in your case can be the country, which in context of JavaScript will be window, if your working in browser environment.

 ---
+<br><br>
+<h4>Bind</h4>
+We use the Bind () method primarily to call a function with the this value set explicitly.
+In other words, bind () allows us to easily set which specific object will be bound to this when a function or method is invoked.

+---
+<br><br>
 <h4>Closures</h4>
 A closure is an inner function that has access to the outer (enclosing) function’s variables — scope chain.
 The closure has three scope chains:
 it has access to its own scope (variables defined between its curly brackets), it has access to the outer function’s variables,